Unforgiven (2000): Storylines

 At SummerSlam, Jerry Lawler defeated Tazz in a standard wrestling match.
 The following night on Raw is War, Tazz had a scheduled WWF Hardcore Championship match against Steve Blackman.
 Tazz began attacking Lawler, causing Lawler and Jim Ross to interfere in the match and cost Tazz, the title opportunity against Blackman.
-On the August 31 episode of SmackDown!, Lawler cost Tazz, a match against Chris Jericho.
+On the August 31 episode of SmackDown!, Lawler cost Tazz a match against Chris Jericho.
 On the September 4 episode of Raw is War, Lawler and Jericho defeated Tazz and Mideon in a tag team match when Lawler pinned Tazz.
 After the match, Tazz attacked Lawler with a leather strap.
 On the September 11 episode of Raw is War, Lawler cost Tazz a WWF European Championship match against Al Snow and after the match, Tazz decided to quit WWF.
 However, on the September 14 episode of SmackDown, the WWF Commissioner Mick Foley convinced Tazz to stay in WWF and announced that Tazz would wrestle Lawler in a Strap match at Unforgiven.

 On the September 7 episode of SmackDown!, X-Pac defeated Chris Jericho in a standard wrestling match.
 On the September 11 episode of Raw is War, X-Pac interfered in Jericho's match against Triple H by attacking Jericho and causing Triple H to get disqualified.
 Later that night, Jericho cost X-Pac, a WWF Hardcore Championship match against Steve Blackman.
 On the September 18 episode of Raw is War, Jericho ruined the returning Steven Regal's ceremony and X-Pac attacked Jericho from behind.
 This would lead to a match between Jericho and X-Pac at Unforgiven.

 At SummerSlam, Right to Censor (Steven Richards, Bull Buchanan and The Goodfather) defeated Too Cool (Scotty 2 Hotty, Grand Master Sexay and Rikishi) in a six-man tag team match.
 On the August 31 episode of SmackDown!, RTC helped Val Venis in defeating Rikishi.
 On the September 11 episode of Raw is War, Goodfather and Buchanan defeated Acolytes Protection Agency (Faarooq and Bradshaw) in a tag team match.
 After the match, Venis attacked APA and joined RTC.
-On the September 18 episode of Raw is War, Goodfather and Buchanan defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a tag team match through the same way.
+On the September 18 episode of Raw is War, Goodfather and Buchanan defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a tag team match in the same way.
 After the match, RTC began attacking Dudley Boyz until APA came out to rescue Dudley Boyz.
 This would lead to an eight-man tag team match between the team of APA and Dudley Boyz against Right to Censor at Unforgiven.